-The online world is filled with buzzwords and we all get bombarded with the latest and greatest new big thing or thought.
+The online world is filled with buzzwords, and we all get bombarded with the latest and greatest new big thing or thought.
 It can be quite difficult to figure out which new jargons to pay attention to and which to ignore.
-In the last few years terms such as ‘Industry 4.0’ and ‘Second Machine Age’ have gained considerable momentum, and these are clearly worth paying attention to.
+In the last few years, terms such as ‘Industry 4.0’ and ‘Second Machine Age’ have gained considerable momentum, and these are clearly worth paying regular attention.

 What is industry 4.0, or the fourth industrial revolution?

 Let’s start with looking at the previous three industrial revolutions.